facebook/react/fixtures/text-inputs/README.md

-# Inputs
+# Text Inputs

-This fixture should help identify edge cases with inputs.
-There are a couple of important concepts to be aware of when working on inputs in React.
+There are a couple of important concepts to be aware of when working on text inputs in React.

 ## `defaultValue` vs `value`